Meri Akopyan

-Meri Andranikivna Akopyan (Мері Андраніківна Акопян; born 24 June 1984, Autonomous Republic of Crimea) is a philologist, Deputy Minister of Internal Affairs of Ukraine (since 4 August 2021), Director of the Department of International Cooperation and European Integration of the Ministry of Internal Affairs of Ukraine (2015-2021).
+Meri Andranikivna Akopyan (Мері Андраніківна Акопян; born 24 June 1984, Autonomous Republic of Crimea) is a philologist, Director of the Department of International Cooperation and European Integration of the Ministry of Internal Affairs of Ukraine (2015-2021).
+She was previously the Deputy Minister of Internal Affairs of Ukraine (starting 4 August 2021).

 Education

 From 2001 to 2006, she was studying at the Vernadsky Taurida National University, majoring in "Oriental studies: Arabic language and literature", received a master's degree with honors.

 In 2005, she studied at Cairo State University.

 2007–2009 – she was a postgraduate student of the Chair for the Department of Eastern Philology of Vernadsky Taurida National University.

 In 2017–2019, she was studying at the National Academy of Internal Affairs at the Faculty of Law and received a master's degree in Law.

 During 2017-2018, she has also obtained a master's degree in Public Administration while studying at the Kyiv-Mohyla Business School.

 As part of her professional development, Meri Akopyan has participated in educational programs by leading international educational institutions, in particular, Geneva College for Security Policy, the European Academy of Berlin, George C. Marshall European Center for Security Studies, European Security and Defense College, the National University "Kyiv-Mohyla Academy", the National Academy of Public Administration under the President of Ukraine, the School of Public Management and the Ukrainian Catholic University under the program held in partnership with the Stanford University`s Center.